 An introduction to Medicare claiming for allied health providers

-The new Medicare item code will be fully bulk-billed to allow general practitioners, nurses and allied mental health professionals to charge for telehealth consultations for people with coronavirus symptoms and remained in self-isolation or quarantine.
+The new Medicare item code will be fully bulk-billed to allow general practitioners, nurses and allied mental health professionals to charge for telehealth consultations for people with coronavirus symptoms and remain in self-isolation or quarantine.

 How big is Medicare claiming?